poa00/Stikked/README.md

 * Updates ensuring the compatibility with PHP7:
   * Updated CodeIgniter to 3.1.5
   * Updated GeSHi to 1.0.9.0
-* Ability to run Stikked in Docker
+* Ability to run Stiqued in Docker
 * Small security fixes regarding XSS and LDAP
 * Various bugfixes and improvements

 #### Upgrade instructions

-Copy your htdocs/application/stikked.php config file away.
+Copy your htdocs/application/stiqued.php config file away.
 Upload the new version.
 Copy it back.

-If you want to keep QR codes being displayed, add the following line in config/stikked.php:
+If you want to keep QR codes being displayed, add the following line in config/stiqued.php:

 ```php
 $config['qr_enabled'] = true;